sparrow-platform/wifi-web-app/README.md

 We have choosen a peculiar non-intuitive API structure to interface with our Web app.

+## Working
+The Wifi endpoint opens index.html by default, which serves the chat interface.
+The webapp has no internet based dependencies, hence works in 'Offline' mode.
+Message transfer is enabled by Sparrow Mesh / LoRa on ESP32.

 ## Send messages
 ```
 Endpoint - /send